vadzimyatskevich/SSD1306/README.md

 # OrangePI_OLED
-Add OLED display with sys info for your OPI board
+Add OLED display with sys info to your OPI board